-Steve Miller is co-founder of a Chicago-based business intelligence (BI) services firm OpenBI, LLC, that specializes in delivering analytic solutions with both open source and commercial technologies.
+Steve Miller is co-founder of a Chicago-based analytics and business intelligence services firm Inquidia, formerly OpenBI, that specializes in delivering analytic solutions with both open source and commercial technologies.
 Miller has more than 30 years of experience in intelligence and analytics, having migrated from health care program evaluation, to database consulting with Oracle Corporation, to running a fast-growing BI services business at Braun Consulting.
 Advances in technology over that time have fundamentally enabled the use of quantitative methods for business differentiation.
 OpenBI, LLC, is all about helping customers attain that differentiation.
-Steve blogs frequently on OpenBI's Blog at http://openbi.com/blogs.
 You can reach him at email@example.com.

 Recent Stories From this Author

 Containing Big Data: What Size is Your Suitcase?

 January 12, 2017 I'm convinced that some companies not so secretly wish to be big data, even when they're not.

 More on Statistics vs Data Science